medavidallsop/pb4wp/plugin-name/readme.txt

 == Screenshots ==

 1. This screenshot description corresponds to screenshot-1.(extension).
-Screenshots are stored in the /assets directory.
+Screenshots are stored in the /assets folder.
 2. This is the second screenshot

 == Changelog ==